Los Angeles Railway: Administrative and operational departments

-Once the Huntington Pacific Electric Building was completed at in January 1905, at 6th and Main streets, both PE and LARy moved their offices there.
+Once the Huntington Pacific Electric Building was completed in January 1905, at 6th and Main streets, both PE and LARy moved their offices there.
 But once the Great Merger was complete in late 1910, the PE Railway saw the need to use the entire building, and LARy began planning for their own office building.

 In May, 1921, the ten-story Los Angeles Railway building was completed at 11th Street and Broadway, and all offices were moved here, occupying mainly the sixth through tenth floors, with the remaining floors devoted to tenants.

 In 1946, LATL moved many operations functions to the divisions, and much of the LARy building was leased to other tenants.
 It later housed the administrative offices for the Los Angeles Metropolitan Transit Authority, and until 1976, it was the headquarters for the Southern California Rapid Transit District.